Advancing UK agri-food research and development at the Northern Agri-Tech Innovation Hub, on Easter Bush Campus.

-One of four UK Government centres of agricultural excellence, Agri-EPI focus on the delivery of research and development, demonstration and training on precision agriculture and engineering for the livestock, arable, horticulture and aquaculture sectors.
+Agri-EPI focus on the delivery of research and development, demonstration and training on precision agriculture and engineering for the livestock, arable, horticulture and aquaculture sectors.
 The Northern Agri-Tech Innovation Hub houses laboratories, a full-time in-house technician, meeting and presentation space.

 The Agri-Tech Centres are a unique collaboration between Government, academia and industry to drive greater efficiency, resilience and wealth across the agrifood sector.
 A £90m investment from Innovate UK, the UK’s strategic innovation agency has enabled the Centres to harness leading UK research and expertise as well as build new infrastructures and innovation.

-Marketing Manager, Yoni van Breukelen, talks about the concept behind the centre, the benefits of membership and how the centre is helping farmers produce more with fewer resources.
+Midlothian Science Zone talked with a Northern Hub representative about the concept behind the Centre, the benefits of membership and how the Centre is helping farmers produce more with fewer resources.

 What is the Agri-EPI Centre?